ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 Logic programming/10 Predicates.md

 ## Endnotes

-[^1]: *Esoteric:* This term comes from the latin *praedicatum*, meaning "that which is said of the subject [of a sentence]."
+[^1]: *Esoteric:* This term comes from the Latin *praedicatum*, meaning "that which is said of the subject [of a sentence]."
 The sentence "Bill loves fruitcake", has a subject, Bill, and a predicate, "loves fruitcake."
 [Logic](logic) adopts this terminology to refer to properties, such as "loving fruitcake", that can be true of things or not.
 Bill loves fruitcake, my television does not.
 Logic also extends the term predicate to include relationships, such as "loving", that can hold between things, such as Bill and fruitcake.
 Bill loves fruitcake.
 Fruitcake does not love Bill.